-SIGA Antibiotics Product Portfolio
+SIGA Anti-Infectives Product Portfolio

 Our anti-infectives program is targeted principally toward drug-resistant bacteria and hospital-acquired infections.
-According to estimates from the CDC, approximately two million hospital-acquired infections occur each year in the United States.
+According to estimates from the Centers for Disease Control, approximately two million hospital-acquired infections occur each year in the United States.

 Our anti-infectives approaches aim to block the ability of bacteria to attach to and colonize human tissue, thereby blocking infection at the first stage in the infection process.
 By comparison, antibiotics available today act by interfering with either the structure or the metabolism of a bacterial cell, affecting its ability to survive and to reproduce.
 No currently available antibiotics target the attachment of a bacterium to its target tissue.
 We believe that, by preventing attachment, the bacteria should be readily cleared by the body's immune system.
-SIGA has Gram-positive, Gram-negative and broad spectrum antibiotic technologies.